ISC/CHM/COS/MOL/PHY 231, 232, 233, 234

 Readings for the Fall Term will be based primarily on lecture notes, which will be available through Blackboard.
 Students will also need to follow readings from course COS126 for the first half of the fall semester.

-(Please see instructors for updates and complete reading list):
+(Please see instructors for updates and complete reading list at the start of the term):

-NOTE: All textbooks will be on reserve at the Lewis Library
+NOTE: All textbooks will also be on reserve at the Lewis Science Library